Interstellar travel—the Guāngguànhuán Drive enables Solar System escape.

 “What if she just didn't come back?”

-Beyond the point where FBB's atmospheric pressure exceeds 100 bars, past the thousand-kilometer depth mark, humanity has yet to succeed at any of their attempts at retrieval– manned or unmanned.
-The Circs lived right above the realm of the dead.
-With that giant, tempestuous planet is a shore the dead cross, never to return.
+Beyond the point where FBB's atmospheric pressure exceeds 100 bars, past the thousand-kilometer depth mark, humanity has yet to succeed at any of their attempts at retrieval, manned or unmanned.
+The Circs lived right above a realm of the dead.
+Within that giant, tempestuous planet was a shore the dead departed from, never to return.

 But what if that's not entirely true?